suncoast-devs/handbook/assignments/cs-hello-world/homework.md

 ## Requirements

 This should have been done in class, but make sure your [laptop is set up and ready to go](https://suncoast.io/handbook/tools/environment/).

+You can create your project following [getting going with .NET](https://suncoast.io/handbook/curriculum/back-end/full-stack-i/lecture/dotnet/00-env-set-up)

 All your code should place inside the `static void Main(string args[])`